alikiki/alikiki.github.io/drafts/compression.md

 In the casino, some are playing long game, quietly gathering profits and taking safer bets.
 Others are in it for the rush, looking for the bet that'll fill their hands with cash.
 Using the language of size variation, the former and latter are operating on larger and smaller windows, respectively.

 Given that markets are basically casinos, let me first be clear in saying that there is no contradiction here - these two types of players will rarely collide in terms of ethos or strategy.
-As Benjamin Graham famously described, "in the short run, the market is a voting machine but in the long run, it is a weighing machine".
+As Benjamin Graham famously described, "in the short run, the market is a voting machine but in the long run, it's a weighing machine".
 Assuming that his thesis is correct, the short-run players are primarily betting on social value, whereas long-run players are betting on real value.
 Although they rarely collide, they do interact with each other in the sense that both are participating in the ebbs and flows of the market - this indicates that positive-negative variation may be useful.

 Remembering that relative-absolute variation is a combination of size variation and positive-negative variation, this should send off alarm bells.
 Are short-run and long-run players operating respectively on relative and absolute definitions?

 The main question that must be addresssed for us to prove our theory true is if real vaue implies social value.
 Given that we are operating in the social sphere, we can be lax with how "strong" the implication needs to be.

-Your representative meme stocks:

 But what happens when these players begin to collide with each other?
 What if the short-run players suddenly decide to play the long game, vice versa, or both types of players meet in the middle?
 Here, definitions of value conflate.
 And it is here that we find the social analogue of the complete metric space.

+### Case study 4: Metaverse, Bitcoin, and all those other things

+There are two kinds of people: those who buy NFTs, and those who don't.

+Ben Thompson of Stratechery recently said something of interest.

 ## Appendix